awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 The alternative is column-major order where the distance from the first element to the element at ``(row,col)`` is given by ``col*n_rows+row``.
 The :ref:`tensor <tensor>` class uses a simple generalization of row-major order.
 O₂scl classes and functions which use ``operator(,)`` operate independently of how the data is represented in memory.

 Sometimes its useful to think about the rows and columns in a matrix as referring to a elements of a grid, and the matrix indices refer to points in a grid in :math:`(x,y)`.
 It might seem intuitive to think of a matrix as ``A[ix][iy]`` where ``ix`` and ``iy`` are the :math:`x` and :math:`y` indices because the ordering of the indices is alphabetical.
-However, it is useful to note that because functions like :cpp:func:`o2scl::matrix_out()` print the first "row" first rather than the first column, a matrix constructed as ``A[ix][iy]`` will be printed out with x on the "vertical axis" and y on the "horizontal axis", which is backwards from the usual convention when plotting data.
+However, it is useful to note that because functions like :cpp:func:`o2scl::matrix_out()` print the first "row" first rather than the first column, a matrix constructed as ``A[ix][iy]`` will be printed out with :math:`x` on the "vertical axis" and :math:`y` on the "horizontal axis", which is backwards from the usual convention when plotting data.

 O₂scl classes which interpret matrix data on a grid (:ref:`table3d <table3d>`, :ref:`contour <contour>`, :ref:`interp2_seq